Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-1/Challenge-1.md

 ### Task 1: Setup a GitHub repository

-In this task, you will create an account on [GitHub](https://github.com) and use `git` to add lab files to a new repository.
+In this task, you will login to an account on [GitHub](https://github.com) and use `git` to add lab files to a new repository.

 1. In a new browser tab, open ```https://www.github.com/login```.
 From the **Environment Details** page **(1)**, navigate to **License** **(2)** tab and **copy** **(3)** the credentials.
 Use the same username and password to log into GitHub.